NiuDongjiang/AMIE-DDI/README.md

 ### 2.1.
 Data

-ZhongDDI and ZhangDDI for AMIE-DDI can be downloaded from [ZhongDDI](https://github.com/LabWeng/MeTDDI/tree/main) and [ZhangDDI](https://github.com/zw9977129/drug-drug-interaction/tree/master/dataset).
+Data for AMIE-DDI can be downloaded from [ZhongDDI](https://github.com/LabWeng/MeTDDI/tree/main) and [ZhangDDI](https://github.com/zw9977129/drug-drug-interaction/tree/master/dataset).

 ### 2.2.
 Weight
 Weights for MeTDDI can be downloaded from [here](https://pan.baidu.com/s/1-PDKToc8Lf9xXTRgZGeDFQ?pwd=0000).